 But then there are some medications that have depression as a common side effect.
 If you think this might be the case, DON'T STOP taking that medication, but talk with your health care team to see if adjusting the dose will improve mental state.

 Depression can become a serious problem for people who are caring for others.
-If you, or family members or friends are struggling with this, please see the guide for Caregiving Resources (in this series) for links to sources of support.
+If you, or family members or friends are struggling with this, please see our online collection of Caregiving Resources (in this series) for links to sources of support.

 Bottom line: chronic or major depression is NOT a normal part of aging, and it can be treated.